AlternateWings/project/README.md

 Test Project for a ToDoList API

 1.1 Running<br>
-Set up the app and run on preferred IDE.<br>
+Set up the app and run on preferred IDE.
+I don't know how to properly deploy it.<br>
 Default URL: localhost:8080<br>
 Default DB Port: 3306

 1.2 Testing<br>
-Contains 2 tables, User and ToDoList<br>
+Contains 2 tables, User and ToDoList.<br>
 "/users" will return all users in the database.<br>
 "/saveuser" will save user details. (username, password and email)<br>
 "/update/{id}" will update user for that ID.<br>